- About Us

 During the following years, the Association adopted a Master Development Plan designed to give expression to the principles on which the College was to be founded.
 Many new members joined the Association, and in January 1978, the Association membership voted overwhelmingly to proceed with the opening of the College in September 1979.
 On November 16, 1979, the Alberta Legislature approved The King's College Act which granted a charter to The King's College.

 On November 2, 1983, an official affiliation agreement was signed with the University of Alberta, ensuring that the great majority of courses at King's would transfer automatically to the University and making various University resources, such as the library and curriculum labs, available to college students.
-Although the affiliation agreement has since lapsed by mutual consent, The King's University College continues to be listed in the Alberta Transfer Guide both as sending and as receiving institution.
-Since 1985, the University College has received an annual operating grant from the Province of Alberta.
+Although the affiliation agreement has since lapsed by mutual consent, The King's University continues to be listed in the Alberta Transfer Guide both as sending and as receiving institution.
+Since 1985, the University has received an annual operating grant from the Province of Alberta.

-In 1987, The King's College was given the right to grant its first accredited degree, a three year B.A., with concentrations in a number of disciplines.
+In 1987, The King's University was given the right to grant its first accredited degree, a three year B.A., with concentrations in a number of disciplines.
 Since then, it has been authorized to offer many other degree programs, as listed in this calendar.

 Until 2004, degree programs at King's were authorized and accredited by the Government of Alberta upon recommendation of the Private College Accreditation Board.
 Currently, accreditation of new degree programs is upon recommendation to the Government by the Campus Alberta Quality Council.

-Located in Edmonton, Alberta, Canada, The King's University College is a member of the Council for Christian Colleges & Universities (CCCU) and of the Association of Universities and Colleges in Canada (AUCC).
+Located in Edmonton, Alberta, Canada, The King's University is a member of the Council for Christian Colleges & Universities (CCCU) and of the Association of Universities and Colleges in Canada (AUCC).
 The King's degrees are accredited under the Post-Secondary Learning Act of Alberta.